 That being said, sometimes you have to record full “talking head”-style clips.
 In a long video, you might want to introduce a concept before you jump into a screencast.
 Screen Studio doesn’t support editing non-screencast content, like a talking head clip (yet - I think it’s coming), so you need to edit with something else, too.

 I use DaVinci Resolve for this.
 It’s free, and it works like a standard linear video editor - like Premiere or Final Cut.
-I’ll cut together the screencast from Screen Studio with the talking head clips in Resolve, and I can get a pretty good edit in roughly 1x the length of the clip.
+I’ll cut together the screencast from Screen Studio with the talking head clips in Resolve.
+I can usually get a pretty good edit in roughly 1x the length of the clip.

 Audio/Flow